guilhermebkel/stuff-delivery/README.md

 ### Asgardian

-This microservice is responsible for making all related User business rules, per example: User Authentication, Profile Update, Authentication Token Verification and so on.
+Responsible for making all related User business rules, per example: User Authentication, Profile Update, Authentication Token Verification and so on.

 <img src="./assets/hermes.png" align="left" width="70">

 ### Hermes

-This microservice owns the responsability of Tracking Packages and Delivery Mans.
+Owns the responsability of Tracking Packages and Delivery Mans.

 <img src="./assets/iris.png" align="left" width="70">

 ### Iris

-This microservice is used to control all notification that needs to be sent, per example: Emails and Push Notifications.
+Controls all notification that needs to be sent, per example: Emails and Push Notifications.

 ## CI Flow